swiss/paf-link/documentation/4_design_principles.md

   </figcaption>
 </figure>

-## Transformation to JSON and XML
+## Transformation to JSON

-To allow for maximum impact of the paf.link schema, the data should also be available as JSON and XML so that it can be consumed by a vide variety of technical systems.
+To allow for maximum impact of the paf.link schema, the data should also be available also as JSON so that it can be consumed by a vide variety of technical systems.
 Every RDF serialization (e.g. turtle) can be transformed deterministically and lossless to JSON-LD.
 The resulting JSON file is quite verbose and probably does not look very familiar to a developer not accustomed to RDF.

 **Raw JSON-LD**